Updated on Oct 10, 2022 • 4 min read • 297 views • Copy Link

 Under a standard residential tenancy agreement, only the individuals listed on the lease can live on the premises.
 However, there are occasions when a tenant needs to find a flatmate to share expenses or to take over the lease entirely.
 Someone who “subleases” stays in a rental property while the lease remains in the original tenant’s name.
-This article explains the laws relating to subletting in the Northern Territory, with reference to the governing legislation, the Residential Tenancies Act 1999.

 Defining subletting in the Northern Territory